Series in the first cannot be beaten

 ZDFneo broadcast the Sylt crime thriller “North North Murder: Sievers and the Woman on the Train” with Peter Heinrich Brix, Julia Brendler and Oliver Wnuk, which 2.13 million (7.9 percent) wanted to see.
 The RTL reality soap “Daughter-in-Law Wanted” attracted 1.67 million (6.3 percent).
 1.04 million (4.1 percent) opted for the Sat.1 reality show “Lifesavers Up Close – When Every Second Counts”.

-850,000 people (3.3 percent) spent the evening with the RTLzwei reality series “Hartz and cordial – Benz barracks day by day”.
+850,000 people (3.3 percent) spent the evening with the RTLzwei reality series “Hartz and cordial – Benz barracks every day”.
 The Vox documentary series “Conscience – The Meat Experiment” about the conscious handling of animals had 700,000 viewers (2.7 percent).